CAAPIM/apim-charts/examples/otk/README.md

   1. #OTK OVP Configuration
   2. #OTK Storage Configuration `otk.skipInternalServerTools` (true/false) - Skip installation of the optional sub solution Kit: Internal, Server Tools.
 The Oauth Manager & Oauth Test Client will not be installed
- `otk.job.scheduledTasks` - List of database maintenance jobs [cron-jobs] (https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
+ `otk.job.scheduledTasks` - List of database maintenance jobs [cron-jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
 Applicable only in case of ephemeral gateways.
 Gateway schedule tasks are disabled and crron-job is used to perform database maintenance of OTK MySQL/Oracle db.